DeepBlueRobotics/training/docs/section-5/delegation.md

 [Read more about Github Issues here](https://guides.github.com/features/issues/)

 ## Shadowing Team Members
 Programming team members who are not fully ready to work independently during build season should shadow a more experienced member.
-Experienced members who have a shadowing programmer should explain and talk about their code as they write it, and should try to teach the shadow as much as they can.
+Experienced members who have a shadowing programmer should explain and talk about their code as they write it and try to teach the shadow as much as they can.

 ## Build Season Schedule